- What is genetic counselling and how can it be useful?

 For further information please see non-invasive prenatal testing.

-VCGS have developed a screening test, the VCGS Reproductive Genetic Carrier Screening test, aimed to detect carriers of three common genetic conditions, Cystic Fibrosis (CF), Fragile X syndrome (FXS) and Spinal Muscular Atrophy (SMA).
+VCGS offers the Prepair Carrier Screen, aimed at detecting carriers of three common genetic conditions, Cystic Fibrosis (CF), Fragile X syndrome (FXS) and Spinal Muscular Atrophy (SMA).
 Parents may be healthy carriers of one of these conditions, and have a chance of having a baby born with CF, FXS or SMA.
 This test is performed as a blood test, and results are available within approximately 2 weeks.

 As discussed above, ultrasound is used as both a screening and diagnostic test.
 It can be used to diagnose structural problems with a baby’s development, such as heart, lung, limb, brain or spinal abnormalities.
 Sometimes your doctor may request an early anatomy ultrasound, at which stage many structural problems may be detected.
 The optimal times for an ultrasound to check the anatomy of your baby is 12-13 weeks for large defects and 19-21 weeks for smaller abnormalities.